 Our Mission

-First Parish continues in its historic charge as social and spiritual innovators in service to the community of Fitchburg and, through its example, the world surrounding it.
+First Parish continues in its historic charge as social and spiritual innovators in service to the community of Fitchburg and through its example, the world surrounding it.

-First Parish continues in its historic charge as social and spiritual innovators in service to the community of Fitchburg and, through its example, the world surrounding it.
+First Parish continues in its historic charge as social and spiritual innovators in service to the community of Fitchburg and through its example, the world surrounding it.

 What does it mean to be a Unitarian Universalist?

 Unitarian Universalism is a non-creedal religion that welcomes people of all beliefs .
 Drawing from many different religions and wisdom sources, Unitarian Universalists understand that no single religion, tradition, or person has all the answers.
+10:00 a.m.

 We are held together not by creed, ecclesiastical authority, or revealed truth, but by our chosen commitment to each other, our broad and inclusive outlook, and in our values, as expressed in our Seven Principles.